- CrashPlan PRO

 - Administration console

-- CrashPlan app for Windows, OS X, and Linux (version 4.8)
+- CrashPlan app for Windows, Mac, and Linux (version 4.8)

 The administration console features a new Compliance Settings button to automatically enforce settings that restrict access to data in accordance with requirements such as HIPAA, Gramm-Leach-Bliley, and FISMA.